 - Prospecting on land which is subject to an application for an exploration licence or a mining lease may only be conducted with the consent of both the applicant and the Director of Mines.
 Tenement boundary information is available here.

-- Prospecting is allowed on State Forest and Regional Reserves, and in some Conservation Areas.
+- Prospecting is on Permanent Timber Production Zone Land, Future Potential Production forest, REgional REserves, and in some Conservation Areas.

-- Prospecting is not allowed in National Parks, Nature Reserves, Nature Recreation Areas, Historic Sites, Forest Reserves and in public and municipal reserves (tips, cemeteries, etc.).
+- Prospecting is not allowed in National Parks, Nature Reserves, Nature Recreation Areas, Historic Sites, Conservation Covenanted Areas and in public and municipal reserves (tips, cemeteries, etc.).

 What prospecting tools are permitted?

 - Only hand prospecting for material is allowed and only hand-held tools may be used.
-The use of mechanical machinery or any explosives is prohibited.
-The use of sluices and trommels and motorised pumps is not permitted.
+The use of any explosives is prohibited.
+Mechanised machinery, dredges, sluices, high-bankers, trommels and motorised pumps are not permitted, excepting for hand held and un-motorised sluices and related items that are less than 1m in length and can be easily carried in the field by an average person.
+If in doubt please check with MRT prior to their use.
 The licence will be withdrawn from any person breaching this condition.

 - The use of suction dredges is illegal in Tasmania.